bertreb/pimatic-sounds/README.md

 # pimatic-sounds
-Pimatic plugin for playing mp3 files and tts sentences on Chromecast devices.
+Pimatic plugin for playing mp3 files and tts sentences on Chromecast and Sonos devices.
 A typical chromecast device devices is Google Home or a Google chromecast dongle.
+The Ikea SYMFONISK is a Sonos device.

 Install the plugin via the plugin page of Pimatic or add the following in config.json
 ```